-Nose Surgery, commonly known as a Rhinoplasty or 'nose job' is a procedure which reshapes the nose by reducing or increasing its size, removing a hump, or by changing the shape of the top or bridge.
+Nose Surgery, commonly known as Rhinoplasty is a procedure which reshapes the nose by reducing or increasing its size, removing a hump, or by changing the shape of the top or bridge.

 Nose Surgery (Rhinoplasty)

 Nose Surgery, commonly known as Rhinoplasty is a procedure which reshapes the nose by reducing or increasing its size, removing a hump, or by changing the shape of the top or bridge.
-We offer nose jobs in London and across the UK at our clinics.
-You can book your free consultation today by clicking here
+At LINIA, we offer nose jobs in London and across the United Kingdom at our specialist clinics.
+You can book your free consultation today by clicking here.

-The nose is one of the defining characteristics of the face, perhaps the most important.
-Any disproportion or irregularity in the nose can make you self-conscious.
-Sometimes irregularities are inherited (the “family nose”) or they are the result of a sporting injury or accident.
+The nose is one of the defining characteristics of the face, some may argue the most important.
+Any disproportion or irregularity in the nose may lead to low self-esteem and decrease in confidence.

-As well as being unsightly, nasal deformity may also create physical repercussions such as breathing difficulties and sinus infections.
-Rhinoplasty can therefore not only dramatically improve the look of your nose and the overall symmetry of your face, but also its function.
+Nasal deformity may also create physical repercussions such as breathing difficulties and a vulnerability to sinus infections.
+Rhinoplasty surgery can therefore not only dramatically improve the look of your nose and the overall symmetry of your face, as well as its function.

 The Rhinoplasty Procedure

 The procedure is usually performed under general anaesthetic, although it can be performed under heavy or “twilight” sedation which reduces recovery time.
-Generally the surgeon will work from the inside of the nose; the skin and external area is not touched from the outside which means there are no visible scars.
+Generally, the surgeon will work from the inside of the nose; the skin and external area is not touched from the outside meaning there are no visible scars after the procedure.

-In open Rhinoplasty a tiny scar is made outside.
-The actual technique used will depend on the type of reshaping to be done, and your surgeon will discuss this with you at your consultation.
+In open Rhinoplasty surgery a tiny scar is made outside.
+The actual technique used will depend on the type of reshaping that needs to be done, and your surgeon will discuss this with you in detail at your consultation.

 What is The Cost of Nose Surgery?

 Pricing is offered on a case-by-case basis during your consultation.
-As you can imagine, one patients’ requirements are wildly different to another patient.
-The cost of surgery will vary depending on how severe and drastic you would like your final result to be from your current look.
+As you can imagine, one patients’ requirement is can be extremely different to another patient.
+The cost of surgery will vary depending on how severe and or drastic you would like your result to be from how your nose currently looks.

 More subtle changes may not require as much work from your surgeon.
-On the flip side, a complete restructuring of the nose will require more from your surgeon and will cost more.
+Whereas a complete restructuring of the nose will require more from your surgeon and will therefore cost more.

-All of your options will be fully explained to you during your free consultation, including your surgeon’s specified expert advice.
+All your options will be fully explained to you during your free consultation, including your surgeon’s specified expert advice.
 During this time, our specialist team will be able to help you make the best possible decision for your specific needs.

-As a general guide, rhinoplasty can cost anywhere from £3000-£6000 or more for the more involved surgery cases.
+As a general guide, a rhinoplasty surgery can cost anywhere between £3000-£6000+.
+It can be over £6000 for the more involved surgery cases.

 Can I Just Get A Nose Job on the NHS?

-There are a few types of nose jobs available.
-Some are available on the NHS where some are not.
+There are two types of nose jobs available, some are available on the NHS whereas some are not.

 The first type is ‘functional’ nose surgery.
-Functional rhinoplasty is a procedure that is performed to help you to breathe.
-If your nose shape naturally, or through trauma is obstructing your breathing, then this can potentially be corrected on the NHS.
+Functional rhinoplasty is a procedure that is performed to help you to breathe effortlessly.
+If your nose shape naturally, or through trauma is obstructing your breathing, then this surgery can potentially be corrected on the NHS.